AIxCyberChallenge/example-crs-architecture/README.md

 # Example CRS Architecture

-This repository contains an example Cyber Reasoning System architecture that may be used to perform vulnerability discovery on an OSS-Fuzz compatible repository.
+This repository contains an example Cyber Reasoning System architecture that may be used to perform vulnerability discovery.

 Version-controlled specifications for API Details are located in the `docs/api` directory.
-Telemetry specifications are coming soon.
+Telemetry specifications are located in the `docs/telemetry` directory.
-It is anticipated that [OTel GenAI](https://opentelemetry.io/blog/2024/otel-generative-ai/) will be used for LLM telemetry.

 ## Status